I194/I194/README.md

 ## Hello there

 ### I'm Frontend Developer.
-Currently working.
+Currently working (and open for interesting projects).
 Actively self-studying.

 #### Short info about me:
 * **Only TypeScript**.